crystallabs/virtualtime/README.md

 ## Item

-The basis of the high-level user functionality is class "Item".
-This is intentionally called an "item" not to imply any particular type or purpose (e.g. a task, event, recurring appointment, reminder, etc.)
+Item is the basis of Crystime's high-level user functionality.
+It is intentionally called an "Item" not to imply any particular type or purpose (e.g. a task, event, recurring appointment, reminder, etc.)

-An item has an absolute start and end VirtualTime, a list of VirtualTimes on which it is considered "on" (i.e. active, due, scheduled), a list of VirtualTimes on which it is specifically "omitted" (i.e. "not on", like on weekends, individual holidays dates, certain times of day, etc.), and a rule which specifies what to do if an event falls on an omitted date or time &mdash;
+An item has an absolute start and end VirtualTime, a list of VirtualTimes on which it is considered "on" (i.e. active, due, scheduled), a list of VirtualTimes on which it is specifically "omitted" (i.e. "not on", like on weekends, individual holidays dates, or certain times of day), and a rule which specifies what to do if an event falls on an omitted date or time &mdash;
 it can still be "on", or ignored, or re-scheduled to some time before, or some time after.